 Most modern cyber-attacks follow a unique pattern – a pattern that repeats itself over and over in every case.
 It starts with a recon exercise during which an attacker scopes out the exploitable soft spots in the network from the outside.
-Using one such vulnerability, they’d get in, arm themselves, transfer the payload, and slowly but surely compromise the target.
+Using one such vulnerability, they get in, arm themselves, transfer the payload, and slowly but surely compromise the target.
 The key to neutralize an attack?
 Disrupt the kill chain as early as possible.
 But what is infinitely less messy and less costly is to block the attack before the sequence starts to form.

 At the recent Security Field Day event in Silicon Valley, Fortinet presented FortiRecon, a recently released solution that is designed to help organizations obstruct threat actors at the pre-attack stage, and in case they’re already inside, break the attack sequence early in the cycle.

 Organizations have spent insane amounts of time and money forensically reverse-engineering cyber-attacks to trace the steps and understand the methods of attackers.
 But that is after the attack has been orchestrated and damages have been sustained.
-Another way is to review the organizational risk profile from time to time and do what it takes to reduce the risk itself so that network doesn’t have wide open blind spots for attackers to sneak through.
+Another way is to review the organizational risk profile from time to time and do what it takes to reduce the risk itself so that the network doesn’t have wide open blind spots for attackers to sneak through.

 A Vision Ahead of Its Time

 Operating at the intersection of network and security, Fortinet has a sophisticated understanding of the current-day threat landscape.
 Through years of research and engineering, Fortinet immersed itself in dissecting the anatomy of cyberattacks.
-And now in the wake of growing cyber breaches, Fortinet puts its learning to work to design practical and intelligent solutions that can stop an attack.
+And now in the wake of growing cyber breaches, Fortinet puts its learning to work to design practical and intelligent solutions that can block an attack.

 Built over the two decades that Fortinet’s been in business, its portfolio is a sprawling list of products and solutions.
 Its ever-evolving security products deliver a solid defense to any digital environment.
-Fortinet enjoys patronage of customers based around the world and to this day, has shipped out over 9 million firewalls.
+Fortinet enjoys patronage of customers around the world and to this day, has shipped out over 9 million firewalls.